ogaml/ogaml/README.md

     state mutability is hidden behind wrappers.

-  * OgamlUtils (WIP) - provides several useful functions and data structures for game development, such as interpolators, graphs or UTF8-encoded strings (still in OgamlCore for now).
+  * OgamlUtils (WIP) - provides several useful functions and data structures for game development, such as interpolators, graphs or UTF8-encoded strings.

 You can find some examples in the corresponding directory as well as on the documentation http://ogaml.github.io (broken for now).